Walkthrough of the String Trim Function

 How does String Trim Work?

 The are many ways to approach writing a trim function.
 The text is looped through twice.
-The first pass the text is grouped into whitespace and non whitespace.
-The grouping of whitespace is consider to have the potential to be trimmed, but not all whitespace may be trimmed if it is inbetween text.
-Then each grouping is checked to see if it at the beggining or the end and also has the potential to be trimmed.
-See example below.
+In the first pass, the text is grouped into whitespace and non-whitespace.
+The grouping of whitespace is considered to have the potential to be trimmed, but not all whitespace may be trimmed if it is in between text.
+Then each grouping is checked to see if it is at the beginning or the end and also has the potential to be trimmed.
+See the example below.

 string userInput = " SimpleFirstName MiddleName SimpleLastName ";//User input with some white space at the beginning and end.